CaladBlogBaal/Victorique/README.md

 You will have to setup your token, bot prefix and owner ids as environment variables.

-edit the loadconfig.py with your database credentials, img flip password and username.
+example configuration can be found in the loadconfigexample.py, create a loadconfig.py similar to this

 ## Requirements<br>